 When it comes to lunch or dinner then you absolutely have to visit Ristorante Donatello.
 I have been visiting this Italian restaurant with my parents for 27 years and here you will find a list of my Napoletano friend Anthony’s best Italian restaurants in Sydney, I miss Donatello’s constantly.
-Visiting from London you’ll be amazed by the price of the set menu; a choice of starter and any pizza or pasta from the extensive menu for the bargain of £10.75, with gargantuan portions.
+Visiting from London you’ll be amazed by the price of the set menu.
+A choice of starter and any pizza or pasta from the extensive menu for only £10.75, with gargantuan portions.
 Get the lasagne, trust me you’ll thank me.
 One of the walls is covered with photographs of previous famous visitors, including Tony Blair and Katie Price.
 Donatello’s also has a sister restaurant called Pinocchio at the start of North Laine serving the exact same menu.

 If you don’t fancy Italian, I would recommend any of the following

 - Food for Friends – a swish veggie and vegan hangout, Food for Friends is Brighton’s original restaurant catering to vegetarians and vegans since 1981.
 Brighton has lots of vegan options to suit all budgets aside from this slightly fancier option.

 - The Breakfast Club -the first location of the Breakfast Club group outside of London, brightly coloured and fun.

 - Casa don Carlos – a tiny hole in the wall tapas restaurant serving classic Spanish dishes – book in advance!

 - Moshimo – ‘Brighton’s best-loved Japanese’ – delicious sushi and bento served in a modern setting.